Why Do Some Bat Houses Fail?

 Bad bat house designs are simply flawed from the start.
 They are often too small overall and contain crevices too large.
 Sometimes a critical detail is omitted, such as a landing plate.
 Usually these boxes cannot compete with a modern design, even after being upgraded by a creative hobbyist.
 Bad construction is a different matter, usually the box can be successful after some paint, caulk, extra screws, and extra roughening.

 - Unprotected roof.
 Roofs without shingles may last only a few seasons, once the roof is compromised the box will be incapable of retaining heat and fall into disuse.
+Bat Conservation and Management uses plastic lumber made from recycled material as roofs on most of our bat houses; this material easily outlasts any shingle and never needs painting.

 - Bad design.
 Bat research has proceeded at a very fast rate, thanks to improved communication among many different hobbyists and biologists across the country.
 For example, a tall open-bottomed bat house is now preferred over smaller closed bottom designs which tend to attract more parasites.